david-loeb/montessori-rct/README.md

 - double click "montessori-rct.Rproj",
 - open the project from within VS Code or Positron,
-- or run `renv::activate('/insert/path/to/project/folder')` then restart the R session.
+- or `setwd()` to the project folder on your computer, run `renv::activate()`, and restart the R session.

 ## Code files overview

 All project code is located in the "code" folder.
 The numeric prefix for each script indicates the general order in which scripts should be run.
 The '0' and '1' scripts are run at the beginning of the subsequent scripts as needed, so you will not need to open and run those scripts directly.
 The '2' scripts perform multiple imputation and save imputed datasets.
 You will need to run these directly before conducting analyses that use the multiply-imputed data.
 The '3' scripts perform all analyses, broken into four categories: 'equivalence' examines equivalence between treatment and control groups; 'impact' has the main impact analyses; 'impact_sensitivity' has sensitivity analyses for the main impact analyses; and 'impact_exploratory' has exploratory analyses that follow up on the main impact analyses.
-The '4' file is a Quarto file that produces results tables and figures (more details below) and the '\_quarto.yml' file sets its output folder.
+The '4' files are Quarto files (more details below) that produce results tables and figures, and the '\_quarto.yml' file sets their output folder.

 ## Running the code